Charged Higgs Boson Phenomenology in the Dark Z mediated Fermionic Dark Matter Model: Introduction

 \section{Introduction}

-Many theoretical models for physics beyond the standard model (SM) suggest extended symmetries and the expanded spectrum of Higgs bosons.
-Especially, charged Higgs boson $H^\pm$ appears in many new physics scenarios with more multiplets of Higgs fields involved.
-Existence of the charged Higgs boson is an indisputable evidence of new physics beyond the SM.
-Experimental searches for the charged Higgs bosons, therefore, have been conducted so far at the CERN Large Hadron Collider (LHC), through several search channels \cite{ATLAS:2014otc,CMS:2015lsf,ATLAS:2018gfm,CMS:2019bfg, CMS:2015yvc,CMS:2020osd,ATLAS:2013uxj,ATLAS:2024oqu, CMS:2018dzl,CMS:2019idx, CMS:2022jqc,ATLAS:2015edr,CMS:2017fgp, CMS:2021wlt,CMS:2020imj,CMS:2019rlz,ATLAS:2021upq, ATLAS:2018ntn,ATLAS:2023bzb}.
-The usual significant decay channels of the charged Higgs boson are $H^\pm \to tb$ and $H^\pm \to cs$ depending upon its mass, and $H^\pm \to \tau \nu$ can be compatible in many two Higgs doublet models (2HDMs).
-So far most of the search channels of the charged Higgs boson are those fermionic channels.
-However, no signal for the evidence of the charged Higgs boson has been observed yet and upper limits are set on the charged Higgs boson production depending on the decay channels.
-Thus, it is important to explore other possible collider signatures of the charged Higgs boson and related phenomenology for new physics searches beyond SM.
+Many theoretical models of physics beyond the Standard Model (SM) involve extensions of the Higgs sector.
+In particular, the charged Higgs boson $H^\pm$ is of great interest, as it arises naturally in many new physics scenarios but is absent in the SM.
+Thus, the discovery of a charged Higgs boson would provide indisputable evidence for new physics beyond the SM.
+Experimental searches for charged Higgs bosons have been extensively performed at the CERN Large Hadron Collider (LHC) through various search channels~\cite{ATLAS:2014otc,CMS:2015lsf,ATLAS:2018gfm,CMS:2019bfg, CMS:2015yvc,CMS:2020osd,ATLAS:2013uxj,ATLAS:2024oqu,ATLAS:2024hya, CMS:2018dzl,CMS:2019idx, CMS:2022jqc,ATLAS:2015edr,CMS:2017fgp, CMS:2021wlt,CMS:2020imj,CMS:2019rlz,ATLAS:2021upq, ATLAS:2018ntn,ATLAS:2023bzb}.
+In two-Higgs-doublet models (2HDMs) and their extensions, the dominant decay channels of the charged Higgs boson are typically $H^\pm \to tb$ and $H^\pm \to cs$, depending on its mass, while $H^\pm \to \tau \nu$ can also be significant.
+Since no experimental evidence for the charged Higgs boson has been observed so far, it remains important to explore possible collider signatures and the related phenomenology of the charged Higgs boson in the ongoing search for new physics beyond the SM.